 With new awareness you may feel that your clicking shoulder doesn’t do that anymore, or your crunchy knees don’t crunch any longer.
 These positive changes only tend to happen if we step outside of our normal exercise routines and get moving in a different way.

-Moving in the same patterns over and over again could have you over-stressing your joints and tendons.
-This may lead occasional clicking to turn into a consistently painful issue.
+Moving in the same patterns over and over again could lead you to over-stress your joints and tendons, which can result in occasional clicking to turn into a consistently painful issue.

 It’s great to exercise regularly and there’s probably no preventative medicine better than that, but don’t turn your training into an unbending and unadaptable routine.

 Build Strength, Flexibility, and Motor Control

 Stop worrying about all those clicks and pops.
 Elements takes you from stiff and sore to serious movement skills in the time you’d usually spend doing the same old gym-class stretches that never get you anywhere.